 Rival SEC teams like Auburn, Florida, Kentucky, Missouri, and South Carolina all attempted to recruit him, but Chubb chose to stay close to home.

-Nick Chubb at Georgia
+Nick Chubb Becomes a Star for Georgia

 Chubb made his presence known in the NCAA immediately.
 In his freshman year in 2014, he rushed for 1,547 yards and reached the end zone 16 times.